-The Efficient Nuclear Licensing Hearings Act will improve the efficiency with which the NRC reviews new nuclear reactor applications.
-Under the Atomic Energy Act, the NRC is required to hold a hearing on every reactor license application before it with the NRC Commissioners, NRC staff members and license applicants.
+The Efficient Nuclear Licensing Hearings Act will improve the NRC's efficiency in reviewing new nuclear reactor applications.
+Under the Atomic Energy Act, the NRC is required to hold a hearing on every reactor license application with the NRC Commissioners, NRC staff members and license applicants.
 During the review, members of the public have an opportunity to petition the Commission to intervene and contest the application.
-However, in many cases, these hearings are uncontroversial and "uncontested," but still required by law to happen.
-Recent examples of these "uncontested mandatory hearings" are estimated to require upwards of 1,500 hours of preparation by NRC staff, have cost the applicant anywhere between thousands or millions of dollars, and delayed the approval of an application for at least six months.
+However, in many cases, these hearings are uncontroversial and uncontested, but still required by law to happen.
+Recent examples of these "uncontested mandatory hearings" are estimated to require upwards of 1,500 hours of preparation by NRC staff, have cost the applicant anywhere between thousands and millions of dollars, and have delayed the application approval for at least six months.
 Removing the statutory requirement to hold this specific type of hearing is a promising opportunity to enact meaningful bipartisan legislation that helps level the playing field for the advanced nuclear industry, accelerating innovation through the licensing process.